jeffnv/AppAcademyResidentApp/README.md

 - [ ] More secure partition of admin interface from regular
 - [ ] Chore creation form should go in a modal
 - [ ] Fix up the admin user-chore index; it's borked
+- [ ] Should users be 'current_resident' by default?
+- [ ] Use a scope to only deal with current residents?